 The management of EDP B.V. is conducted by a management board that may consist of one or more members.
-Members of the management board are elected at the general meeting of the shareholders of EDP B.V. and may be recalled from this position at any time.
-The current management board is composed of four members: Jacob Cornelius Willem van Burg, Wolbert Hinrik Kamphuijs, Equity Trust Co.
-N.V. and EDP.
+Members of the management board are elected by the general meeting of the shareholders of EDP B.V. and may be recalled from this position at any time.

+The current management board is composed of four members: EDP, Jacob Cornelis Willem van Burg, TMF Netherlands B.V. and Myrthe Marie Louise Görtzen.
 Details of the directors of EDP can be found in "Management".